Years of Compliance Icon

 We offer three service levels to suit your business’s needs, from full support to light-touch verification.
 Packages are tailored based on the data you have, and the level of reporting accuracy or cost forecasting you require.
 Enquire to find out more.

-Packaging that includes additional components, such as labels, tamper-evident seals, or potential product residues, must be assessed based on its real-world recyclability within the UK waste system.
+Packaging that includes additional components such as labels, tamper-evident features, or colourants must be assessed based on its real-world recyclability within the UK waste system.
+The assessment considers the packaging in its typical form when presented for recycling by consumers.

-• Labels: If a label is easily separable and does not interfere with the recyclability of the main packaging (e.g., paper labels on plastic bottles), it may still be considered recyclable.
-However, large or non-detachable labels may downgrade the RAG rating.
+If a label is easily separable and does not interfere with the recyclability of the main packaging material, the item may still achieve a favourable RAG rating.
+However, large, full-sleeve, or non-detachable labels made from incompatible materials may negatively affect the rating.

-• Tamper-evident features: Components such as seals, tear strips, or clips should be considered if they hinder the recycling process or are made of incompatible materials.
-These may contribute to an Amber or Red rating depending on impact.
+Seals, tear strips, clips, and similar components must be assessed where they may hinder the recycling process or are made from incompatible materials.
+These features can contribute to an Amber or Red RAG rating depending on their impact.

-Technical packaging formats should be assessed in line with how they are handled within UK recycling infrastructure.
-These formats often present unique challenges:
+Technical packaging formats must be assessed in line with how they are managed within UK recycling infrastructure.
+These formats can present specific recyclability challenges:

-In all cases, evidence-based justifications for the RAG rating should be retained as part of the submission process.
+In all cases, producers must retain clear, evidence-based justification for the assigned RAG rating as part of their packaging EPR submission records.

 Packaging that falls under the scope of the Deposit Return Scheme (DRS) does not require a separate RAM assessment.
 These items, such as certain beverage containers, are managed through a different recovery pathway and are not subject to the RAM RAG-rating requirements.